-If you’re new to the scene, I’ll start with this fact: the Alabama Crimson Tide are dominating college softball in 2019.
-The Tide was the last undefeated team in the country heading into the final meeting of a three-game series against the Texas A&M Aggies over the weekend.
+If you’re new to the scene, I’ll start with this fact: the Alabama Crimson Tide were dominating college softball in 2019.
+The Tide were the last undefeated team in the country heading into the final meeting of a three-game weekend series against the Texas A&M Aggies.
 Unfortunately for Alabama, the team’s unmatched home field advantage couldn’t save them when Texas A&M’s Payton McBride stepped to the plate in the bottom of the seventh inning.

 Despite losing the first two games of the weekend by a combined final score of 24-4, the Aggies rallied from a 3-1 deficit to win the third game, 4-3, thanks to McBride’s walk-off single to give Texas A&M a hard-fought Southeastern Conference win.
-Alabama (33-1, 5-1 SEC) sees their historic winning streak snapped in College Station, which goes down as the third-best start to a season in NCAA Division I history.
+Alabama saw their historic 33-game winning streak snapped in College Station, which goes down as the third-best start to a season in NCAA Division I history.

 “In my head I was just thinking, ‘see the ball, hit the ball.’
 Wherever it was around me I was going to foul it off just trying to protect,” McBride said after the game.
 “Then on the one I hit, I just got on top of the ball and it worked out for me.”

-McBride delivered the game’s biggest moment with her RBI single to left field that plated junior Blake-Ann Fritsch for the win, but it was starting pitcher Kendall Potts (8-9) who deserves the game’s Most Valuable Player award.
+McBride delivered the game’s biggest moment with her RBI single to left field that plated junior Blake-Ann Fritsch for the win, but it was starting pitcher Kendall Potts who deserved the game’s Most Valuable Player award.

 Fouts allowed seven hits on 125 pitches, both of which were season highs.